Srgjan Kerim: President of the United Nations General Assembly

 "that there would be between 50 million and 200 million environmental migrants by 2010."

-Business career

-Between 1992 and 1994 Kerim worked as Vice-President of “Copechim-France” in Paris.

-In 2003 he was appointed as Special Envoy of the WAZ Media Group for Southeastern Europe and General Manager of ‘Ost Holding GmbH,’ based in Vienna.
-From 2003 to 2012 he served as General Manager of the subsidiary ‘Media Print Macedonia.’
-In 2004 he was also appointed as Chairman of the Board at WAZ Media Group subsidiary ‘Politika Newspapers and Magazines’ in Belgrade and served until 2007.
-From 2004 until 2007 he was the President of the Macedonian-German Economic Association and since 2008 he is the Honorary President.
-Between 2008 and 2012 he also served as member of the Croatian subsidiary ‘Europa Press Holding.’

-Since 2012 Kerim is the President of the Board of Directors of ‘Media Print Macedonia.’

 United Nations Secretary-General selection

 Srgjan Kerim was nominated on 17 September 2015 by the Government of North Macedonia and was the first candidate to officially put forward his name to be the next UN Secretary-General.
 He has thus far proposed the following priorities for the UN: